Watch all RedisConf 2021 sessions on demand

-We initially looked to Redis Enterprise for caching, but quickly discovered that it is really good as a database—not just a simple database, but also a system configuration database.
-Most of our data now resides in Redis Enterprise because it’s always available and it’s always highly responsive, no matter how you query it.
+We initially looked to Redis Enterprise Cloud for caching, but quickly discovered that it is really good as a database—not just a simple database, but also a system configuration database.
+Most of our data now resides in Redis Enterprise Cloud because it’s always available and it’s always highly responsive, no matter how you query it.

 BioCatch is the global leader in behavioral biometrics.
 Its game-changing technology is designed to identify users in a wide variety of use cases via characteristics as subtle as the way they hold their phones or scroll across a screen.